Self employed and not been paid

 A contract provides you with a legally binding document that has all the details that the customer has agreed on beforehand on what is to be done, for when and how much it will cost.

-For example, if you work in the construction trade and are unsure on contracts and where to start, The Federation of Master Builders is a trade organisation that can offer advice and provide access to contract templates you can use for building work.
+For example, if you work in the construction trade and are unsure on contracts and where to start, The Federation of Master Builders is a trade organisation that can offer advice and provide access to contract templates that Self Employed contractors can use for building work etc

 Do your homework